MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - **Global Administrator / Company Administrator**

-Personal data that you view and specify by using the AIPService module is accessible only to users who have been assigned the **Information Protection Administrator** role or **Global Administrator / Company Administrator** roles from Azure Active Directory, or the global administrator role for the Azure Rights Management service.
+Personal data that you view and specify by using the AIPService module (or the older module, AADRM)is accessible only to users who have been assigned the **Information Protection Administrator** role or **Global Administrator / Company Administrator** roles from Azure Active Directory, or the global administrator role for the protection service.

 ## Updating personal data